 What I do for WORK:

-I began my
+I

-papers that netted me about one cent each.
+delivering papers that netted me about one cent each.

-I then began
+I

-Ham Radio equipment.
+build my Ham Radio equipment.
 I was licensed

-All of
+All

-my radio and test equipment was home brew and while I loved the challenge of
+of my radio and test equipment was home brew and while I loved the challenge of

 designing and constructing my own receivers and transmitters, I would have